MartinEllegard/MartinEllegard/README.md

 # About
-- Software Engineer in Brisbain
+- Senior Software Engineer in Brisbane
+- Currently working with learning swift/app development
-- Working fulltime with (.NET/Rust) and geospatial data
+- Previously worked fulltime with (.NET/Rust) and geospatial data
 - Works way to much on devops
-- Spending a lot of time getting into rust

 # Programming languages
 - .NET